 - Find a vocal coach who is compatible with you.

-As far as prices go usually the better the teacher the higher fee you will pay.
-Don't make the mistake of thinking just because you're a beginner you can get by with a less-than-perfect vocal coach.
+As far as prices go, usually the better the teacher, the higher fee you will pay.
+Don't mistake thinking just because you're a beginner; you can get by with a less-than-perfect vocal coach.
 Many a voice has been ruined and damaged by an inexperienced teacher.

 So What Do You Think?

 Question: I would like to find a vocal teacher that could help me develop the skills to sing like the hair metal bands in the 80s like Firehouse and Steelheart.
 Where should I look?

 Answer: Contact your local college or ask at music stores like Guitar Center.

 Question: How does one find a singing teacher who will actually teach beginners and knows how to do so?

 Answer: Most qualified vocal instructors are found in collages or through the Vocal Teachers of America.
 Locate one in your area.
 All, good instructors are able to teach beginners.
 Sometimes a qualified teach can be found through a referral.
 Maybe ask another singer that you admire.

 Question: I have spent a lifetime in rock bands trying to sing tenor and sound like everyone but me.
 I am a baritone and want to sing Standards, but I must improve my tone.
 How can I find a teacher to help with that?

 Answer: Congratulations on your desire to sing with your own, unique sound!
 I'm impressed.
 Check out the local colleges near you for a qualified, experienced instructor.
 Be careful of teachers who make outrageous claims.
 The better teachers may charge more for lessons but in the long run, you'll be saving money.